-Each ad type has its own pricing model, visibility, and management options.
-Below we explain them in more detail.
+Each ad format comes with its own pricing model, level of visibility, and management options.
+Below, we explain each of them in more detail.

 With Business Advantage, you pay a fixed subscription fee.
-This gives hotels extra profile options such as more contact details, promotional modules, access to premium analytics, and the ability to present your brand more effectively.
+This gives hotels access to enhanced profile features such as additional contact details, promotional modules, premium analytics, and more tools to showcase your brand.

-Standard Placements: after the click, your profile page is shown including OTA offers alongside your own rate.
+Standard Placements: after the click, your profile page is shown, including OTA offers displayed alongside your direct rate.

-Enterprise: similar to Direct Booking but with more branding opportunities, advanced tracking, and integration with your own marketing technology.
+Enterprise: similar to Direct Booking, but with additional options for branding, advanced tracking, and integration with your own marketing technology stack.

 The pricing model is CPC-based.
-Note that not all campaigns are self-serve—depending on the variant, you may need to set them up or adjust them through your Tripadvisor account manager.
+Note that not all campaign types are self-serve: depending on the variant, you may only be able to launch or adjust campaigns through your Tripadvisor account manager.

 Ad Express is Tripadvisor’s display advertising program.
 It runs on a CPM basis (cost per thousand impressions) and offers audience targeting based on location, viewed destinations, travel dates, and previous behavior within Tripadvisor.